jlmantov/type-graphql-api/Readme.md

 Several tasks line up already.

-### Multipe kinds of user emails - refactor to handle different kinds of email
+### Multiple kinds of user emails - refactor to handle different kinds of email
 - rename DB table `UserEmailConfirmations` to something more generic: `userEmail`
 - add emailtype to `userEmail` - the field 'reason' is introduced
 - rename `sendConfirmationEmail.ts` to something more generic: `src/utils/sendEmail.ts`